 Schooling also plays an important role.

+School can play a crucial role in a child’s emotional health.
 Experiences such as “connectedness” with the school and teacher, feeling nurtured and supported by the school environment, being able to join with peers and keeping up with classwork all contribute to self esteem, which in turn reduces ambiguity or uncertainty.

 Problems in one area may and often do affect security in another, although occasionally a non-assertive child may camouflage their emotional stress particularly if he or she is a compliant student.
 Usually the child does show some behavioural signals that suggest an emotional problem.